Heavy quark dynamics in a strongly magnetized quark-gluon plasma: Results

 \subsection{case 1 : $\vec{v} \sp \vec{B}$}

 For the $\vec{v} \sp \vec{B}$ case we have only one anisotropic direction which gives rise to two different momentum coefficients, namely $\kappa_L$ and $\kappa_T$, representating the longitudinal and transverse components.
 In this case the heavy quark momentum is only nonvanishing in the $\vec{B}$ direction, which we have chosen to be $z$.
 In the following we discuss our results for $\kappa_L$ and $\kappa_T$ for charm and bottom quarks (mass $M=1.28$ GeV and $M=4.18$ GeV respectively) moving parallel to an external magnetic field along the $z$ direction.
+For most of our numerical results, we have chosen the HQ momentum $p$ to be 1 GeV.
+Such a choice allows us to clearly go beyond the static limit while still maintaining the scale hierarchy of $T \ll p\lesssim M $ in consistency with our derivations.
+While studying the HQ momentum dependence of the momentum diffusion coefficients, we also show results for a lower value of $p$, i.e. $0.5$ GeV in comparison with that of $1$ GeV.
+We will discuss more about this later in this section.
 We have also compared our finite $eB$ results with the $eB=0$ results obtained from Ref.~\cite{Beraudo:2009pe}.
 We have chosen the Ultra-Violate (UV) cut-off $q_{max}$ required for the $eB=0$ case as $q_{max} = 3.1T g(T)^{1/3}$, as discussed in Ref.~\cite{Beraudo:2009pe}.
 We would also like to note at this point that for finite $eB$ calculations, an UV cut-off like $q_{max}$ is not necessary due to the $e^{-k_\perp^2/|q_fB|}$ factor appearing from the fermion propagator in a magnetized medium.

 In Fig. \ref{kappavT_LT_scaled} we have plotted the variations of scaled longitudinal and transverse momentum coefficients, $\kappa_L/T^3$ (left panel) and $\kappa_T/T^3$ (right panel) with temperature.
 In both the plots we have shown the variations of both charm (solid lines) and bottom (dashed lines) quarks for three different values of magnetic field, i.e. $eB=0, 15m_\pi^2$ and $20 m_\pi^2$.
-The heavy quark momentum $p$ has been taken to be 1 GeV.
 It can be observed from Fig. \ref{kappavT_LT_scaled} that for increasing magnetic field, both longitudinal and transverse components of the momentum diffusion coefficients have increased.
-Although when compared with the $eB=0$ case, the values for $\kappa_T$ appear to be significantly reduced for finite magnetic fields.
-One can also notice a crossover between the curves of charm and bottom quarks for finite $eB$ which suggests that though $\kappa_L$ and $\kappa_T$ of charm quarks are bigger than the bottom quarks for lower temperatures, after crossing a certain temperature, the bottom quark momentum coefficients surpass the same for charm quark.
-For $eB=0$, no such crossover was observed.
+Although when compared with the $eB=0$ case, the values for $\kappa_T$ appear to be significantly reduced by finite magnetic fields.